nrfconnect/sdk-nrf/doc/nrf/protocols/bt/bt_mesh/architecture.rst

 .. _mesh_architecture_core:

-Bluetooth mesh core
+Bluetooth Mesh core
 *******************

-Consisting of a network and a transport layer, the Bluetooth mesh core module provides the mesh-specific transport for the messages.
+Consisting of a network and a transport layer, the Bluetooth Mesh core module provides the mesh-specific transport for the messages.

 The transport layer provides in-network security by encrypting mesh packets with *application keys*, and splitting them into smaller segments that can go on air.
 The transport layer re-assembles incoming packet segments and presents the full mesh message to the access layer.